fastenhealth/docs/MONETIZATION_GROWTH.md

 ##

-> Originally from /u/Kairos8134 's helpful Reddit post
+> Originally from /u/Kairos8134 's helpful [Reddit comment](https://www.reddit.com/r/selfhosted/comments/xj9rx7/introducing_fasten_a_selfhosted_personal/ip78dhr/)

 1. Charging for a hosted service while licensing code using a source-available now / open source later license such as the BSL to limit commercial competition (has a non-commercial clause but reverts to an open source license after a preset period of time) such as [the one used by ZeroTier](https://github.com/zerotier/ZeroTierOne/blob/master/LICENSE.txt).
 	- **[PRO]** - Hosted service, every customer would be "paid".